KNowledgeOnWebScale/solid-web-monetization/.docs/docs/wmp/practical.md

-# Practical
+# Solid Web Monetization Provider - Practical

 ## Purpose

-The purpose of this component is to provide a minimal implementation of the proposed [Solid Web Monetization provider](https://knowledgeonwebscale.github.io/solid-web-monetization/spec.html).
+The purpose of this component is to provide a minimal implementation of the proposed [Solid Web Monetization provider](/solid-web-monetization/spec.html).

 ## Usage

 ### Docker
-The WMP server can be started via Docker:
+The WMP server can be started via Docker Compose:

-1. Download the [Docker compose file](https://github.com/KNowledgeOnWebScale/solid-web-monetization/blob/master/docker-compose.yml) or clone the whole repository.
+1. Clone the repository: `git clone https://github.com/KNowledgeOnWebScale/solid-web-monetization`
-2. Open a shell and browse to the folder where the compose file is located
+2. Open the root repository folder, where the `docker-compose.yml` file is located: `cd solid-web-monetization`
 3. Execute `docker-compose up -d`
 4. Browse to http://wmp.localhost